logo

 by Gayle Mitchell

-This lesson explores Pay Aces, a unique version of Video Poker.
+This lesson at Learn to Play Video Poker explores Pay Aces, a unique version of Video Poker.

-Get ready for an unusual pay schedule and the sounds of dropping coins as you are paid on the spot for Aces with no Faces while playing at this game.
+Get ready for an unusual pay schedule where the search is on for Aces with no Faces while playing at this game.

 Additionally, there is an increased payout of 5000 coins for a Royal Flush dealt.